Imperial examination: Qing dynasty (1644–1912)

 Racial quotas were placed on the number of graduates permitted.
 In the early Qing period, a 4:6 Manchu to Han quota was placed on the palace examination, and was in effect until 1655.
 Separate examinations were held for bannermen from 1652 to 1655 with a ten-point racial quota of 4:2:4 for Manchus, Mongols, and Han Chinese.
 In 1651, "translation" examinations were implemented for bannermen, however the purpose of these exams was not to create translators, but to service those Manchus and bannermen who did not understand Classical Chinese.
 During the reign of the Qianlong Emperor (1736–1795), Manchus and Mongols were encouraged to take the examinations in Classical Chinese.
 The translation examination was abolished in 1840 because there were not enough candidates to justify it.
 After 1723, Han Chinese graduates of the palace examination were required to learn the Manchu language.
 Bilingualism in Chinese and Manchu languages was favored in the bureaucracy and people who fulfilled the language requirements were given preferential appointments.
 For example, in 1688, a candidate from Hangzhou who was able to answer policy questions at the palace examination in both Chinese and Manchu was appointed as compiler at the Hanlin Academy, despite finishing bottom of the second tier of jinshi graduates.
 Ethnic minorities such as the Peng people in Jiangxi Province were given a quota of 1:50 for the shengyuan degree to encourage them to settle down and give up their nomadic way of life.
 In 1767, a memorial from Guangxi Province noted that some Han Chinese took advantage of the ethnic quotas to become shengyuan and that it was hard to verify who was a native.
 In 1784, quotas were recommended for Muslims to incorporate them into mainstream society.
 In 1807, a memorial from Hunan Province requested higher quotas for Miao people so that they would not have to compete with Han Chinese candidates.

 Imperial examinations were not immune to corruption, one notable example was the Yangzhou xiangshi protests for the juren rank in 1711.
 When it was found that numerous persons who were sons of the major salt-merchant families had passed the exams, this led the students who failed the exams to accuse the governor-general and the deputy examiner of accepting bribes.
 Thousands of candidates paraded on the streets and eventually held the director captive.
-A nine-month long investigation resulted from this and the outcome found the chief examiner and the successful candidates guilty and was subsequently put to death.
+A nine-month long investigation resulted from this and the outcome found the chief examiner and the successful candidates guilty.
+The chief examiner was subsequently put to death.